 Together with an arduino based controller that will control the stepper motor and the camera shutter, we'll create a powerful tool for automated 360° product photography.
-The controller will be part of a following tutorial.
+The controller is described in a different instructable:

 Now let's start with the turntable.

 Step 1: Gather Parts and Tools and Files

 - Parts list and explosion graphic (PDF)